-The Beginning Teacher Network (BTN) will take a three-pronged approach to better retain, support, and accelerate the development of beginning teachers, complementing their existing professional development opportunities.
-BTN meetings will consist of face-to-face forums and digital networking in the areas of education policy and advocacy, cross-curricular collaboration, and professional development.
+The Beginning Teacher Leadership Network (BTLN) aims to retain, support, and accelerate the development of beginning teachers, complementing their existing professional development opportunities.
+BTLN meetings will consist of face-to-face forums and digital networking in the areas of education policy and advocacy, cross-curricular collaboration, and professional development.

 Education Policy and Advocacy

-The Beginning Teacher Network (BTN) sparks active engagement with public education policy and fosters professional growth, collaboration, and advocacy among a network of beginning North Carolina teachers.
-The BTN premiered across Wake County in the spring of 2015 and is operating for its first full year in 2015-16.
-The BTN is currently recruiting teachers in Mecklenburg and Union counties to begin new cohorts in January 2016.
+The Beginning Teacher Leadership Network (BTLN) sparks active engagement with public education policy and fosters professional growth, collaboration, and advocacy among a network of beginning North Carolina teachers.
+The BTLN premiered across Wake County in the spring of 2015 and operated for its first full year in 2015-16.
+The BTLN is currently operating in Cabarrus, Carteret, Mecklenburg, Union, and Wake counties for the 2017-18 cohort.

 Face-to-Face Forums and Digital Reflection/Networking.
-The core program will consist of monthly sessions, one during each traditional teaching month.
+The core program will consist of monthly sessions, one during each traditional teaching month, during after-school hours.
 Forums will consist of education policy briefings, teacher collaboration sessions, and interactive professional development.
 In order to encourage reflection on techniques and strategies, and to extend key takeaways into classrooms, other professional learning communities, and policy discussions, monthly forums will be digitally enhanced through online discussion and social media.
-The final forum of each school year will be a capstone event involving participants, speakers, special guests, and media, to celebrate the BTN’s work.
+The final forum of each school year will be a capstone event involving participants, speakers, special guests, and media, to celebrate the BTLN’s work.